Royal Rumble (1995): Reception

 The event was attended by 10,000 fans, which is approximately the maximum capacity of the USF Sun Dome.
 This attendance figure was down from the previous year's attendance of 14,500, but higher than the following year, when 9,600 people attended Royal Rumble 1996.
 From the ticket sales, the WWF gained $140,000; again, this was lower than in 1994 but higher than in 1996.
 The pay-per-view buyrate of 1.0, however, was higher than 1994's 0.9 figure but lower than 1996's buyrate of 1.1.

-Former WWE wrestler Cody Rhodes has stated that Michaels's win, in which he was the first wrestler to enter the ring in the #1 position and win the match, is his favorite ending to a Royal Rumble match.
+Current WWE wrestler Cody Rhodes has stated that Michaels's win, in which he was the first wrestler to enter the ring in the #1 position and win the match, is his favorite ending to a Royal Rumble match.
 Reviewing the event for Online Onslaught, columnist Adam Gutschmidt evaluated the event as acceptable but not exceptional.
 He found the Royal Rumble match to be the best part of the show, although he claimed that the WWF's switch to having wrestlers enter every 60 seconds hurt the match.
 He also found the inconclusive ending to the WWF World Heavyweight Championship match frustrating and rated the match between The Undertaker and Irwin R. Schyster as a "dud".
 The event has also been rated by customers at Amazon.com, who have given the event four and a half out of five stars.
-Art O'Donnell, writer of the website WrestleCrap, has inducted the 1995 Rumble match into the site's list of "the very worst in pro wrestling".
-He cites that most of the Royal Rumble participants' gimmicks and the lack of main event wrestlers (such as Jeff Jarrett, Scott Hall and The Undertaker) as his reasons for including the match in the list.
+Art O'Donnell, writer of the website WrestleCrap, inducted the 1995 Rumble match into the site's list of "the very worst in pro wrestling".
+He cites that most of the Royal Rumble participants' gimmicks and the lack of main event wrestlers (such as Jeff Jarrett, Scott Hall, and The Undertaker) as his reasons.

 Royal Rumble 1995 was released on VHS in North America by Coliseum Video on March 8, 1995.
 It was released in the United Kingdom in VHS format on May 8, 1995.
 The event, packaged together with Royal Rumble 1996, was also released on DVD in the United Kingdom as part of the WWE Tagged Classics line on April 17, 2006.
 On October 15, 2007, WWE released the event in the United Kingdom as part of the Royal Rumble Complete Anthology DVD set.